Maria-Boza/Automatic-Plant-Waterer/how-to.md

 # How to create your own

+## Project overview

-This project was to create an automatic waterer for a plant.
-It consists of 4 differnet sensors and many more parts.
-Python was used to code all the sensor readings and what is being displayed.
+This is how to create an automatic waterer for a plant.
+It consists of 4 differnet sensors and uses a Raspberry Pi 4 to run all the code.

+## Introduction

+This final project was created by Maria Boza(mib57) & Ashley Heckman(agh93) for ECE 5725 final project.
+The project has been our own implementation of a planter that is a bit more electronic.
+We started with the brains which is the Raspberry Pi 4 that has been used all semester to work on our labs.
+It has 4 different sensors, moister, humidity, temperature, and light.
+Python was used to code all the sensor readings as what is being displayed.
+This project is greared towards new plant owners who don't know much about plants and would like the help.
+Another way our product can be used is to monitor plants when a human is not able to water it.

+## Design and testing

+## Results

+## Conclusion

+## Parts list

-## Electronic Parts
+### Electronic Parts
 * Raspberry Pi 4 (RPi)

   Basis of our project.
 It is the brains of the operation and controls everything